sveawebpay/php-integration/README.md

 ```
 [<< To top](https://github.com/sveawebpay/php-integration#php-integration-package-api-for-sveawebpay)

+### 1.7 WebPay::listPaymentMethods
+The WebPayAdmin::listPaymentMethods method is used to fetch all available paymentmethods
+for a given ConfigurationProvider and country.

+### 1.7.1
+Use the WebPay::listPaymentMethods() entrypoint to get an instance of
+ListPaymentMethods.
+Then provide more information about the transaction and
+send the request using ListPaymentMethod methods.

+Following the ->doRequest call you receive an instance of ListPaymentMethodsResponse.

+@see \Svea\HostedService\ListPaymentMethods \Svea\HostedService\ListPaymentMethods
+@see \Svea\HostedService\ListPaymentMethodsResponse \Svea\HostedService\ListPaymentMethodsResponse

+### 1.7.2

+TODO example + example files

 ## 2. WebPayAdmin
+2.1 WebPayAdmin::cancelOrder()
+2.2 WebPayAdmin::queryOrder()
+2.3 WebPayAdmin::cancelOrderRows
+2.4 WebPayAdmin::creditOrderRows
+2.5 WebPayAdmin::addOrderRows
+2.6 WebPayAdmin::updateOrderRows

 ### 2.1 WebPayAdmin::cancelOrder()
 The WebPayAdmin::cancelOrder method is used to cancel an order with Svea, that has